Arizona’s political transformation began long before Biden was on the ballot

 Asked whether national Democrats needed to do more to reach out to Latino communities, Matt Barreto, the Biden campaign’s pollster, praised grass-roots organizers in Arizona for “laying the groundwork for us.”

-Emily Guskin contributed reporting.
+Emily Guskin contributed to this report.